 Chevron stripes have been popular for a while now but combining them with turquoise, black and white is on trend!
-Black and white graphics are becoming ever more popular these days in clothing and home decor so I couldn’t think of a better way than to paint a wall in a tween room makeover.
+Black and white graphics are becoming ever more popular these days in clothing and home decor.
+Therefore, I couldn’t think of a better way than to paint a wall in a tween room makeover.
 If you’ve been watching my stories on Instagram lately then you’ve seen a glimpse behind the scene of my painting methods, but those stories disappear in 24 hours and I can’t tell you how many questions I’ve been answering.
 Here’s a very simple how-to tutorial to guide you thru this 18 foot by 8 foot wall that took me just under 7 hours to complete.
-It’s a bit trickier than the horizontal stripes that I posted earlier this Summer.
-To see that tutorial, click here.
-Here’s what you’ll need:
+It’s a bit trickier than the modern painted horizontal stripes that I posted earlier this Summer or the ombre turquoise bathroom walls

 Before any paint is applied I needed to figure out the math part.
 We decided on 9 inch stripes.
 A traditional chevron is based on a 2/3 ratio.
 So with the 9 inch stripes the distance between the points would be 12.
 If we would want 10 inch stripes I would make the distance 15 inches apart and so on.
 I find the center of the wall and with my ruler starting from the bottom base moulding I mark a small pencil dot every 9 inches on the wall all the way up to the ceiling.
 Once that row of dots is done I moved 12 inches to the right and proceeded to pencil another row of dots 9 inches apart until I made a pencil grid across my entire wall.
 I always figure out my design on paper first before I start marking up my wall.

 I then connected the dots starting from my first dot and went up and to the right and then down and to the right with my pencil lines.